Assertion-Based Optimization of Quantum Programs

-We develop a formalism which allows to express such conditions in code.
-We discuss our implementation which we construct by employing the Z3 Theorem Prover~\cite{z3paper} and ProjectQ, which is a software framework for quantum computing~\cite{steiger2018projectq,haner2018software}.
-We then compare our implementation to state-of-the-art optimizers.
-As benchmarks, we consider subroutines that are required for floating-point and modular integer arithmetic, in addition to a nearest-neighbor entangling circuit.
-Both floating-point and modular arithmetic are frequently used by a wide range of quantum algorithms, including Shor's algorithm for factoring~\cite{shor94}, HHL for solving linear systems of equations~\cite{harrow2009quantum}, algorithms for quantum chemistry~\cite{babbush2016exponentially}, and Grover's algorithm~\cite{grover1996fast} when used, e.g., for optimization.
-The ability to optimize such circuits automatically is thus beneficial for a wide range of quantum computing applications.
+\paragraph{Contributions.} We develop a formalism that allows us to express (1) how subsystems (subsets of qubits) of the quantum computer are entangled and (2) under what circumstances the program may be optimized.
+Our methodology then uses this information for quantum program optimization.
+We prove its correctness and present a prototype implementation that successfully reduces the quantum resource requirements of common arithmetic subroutines by up to $410\times$ (for a 64-bit floating-point subroutine).
+The chosen subroutines are frequently used in a wide range of quantum algorithms, including Shor's algorithm for factoring~\cite{shor94}, HHL for solving linear systems of equations~\cite{harrow2009quantum}, algorithms for quantum chemistry~\cite{babbush2016exponentially}, and Grover's algorithm~\cite{grover1996fast} when used for optimization.
+Our proposed automatic program-level optimizations are thus beneficial for a wide range of quantum computing applications.

-Compared to the state of the art, our optimization methodology achieves reductions in circuit area of up to $5\times$.
-Specifically, it achieves a reduction of $2\times$ for floating-point mantissa renormalization and $5\times$ for mapping an entangling circuit to a 1D linear chain.
-In particular, the extra information gathered from Hoare triples allows our methodology to perform optimizations that would typically be performed only by humans.
+\paragraph{Related work.} By carrying out optimizations across different subroutines of the quantum program, our methodology complements available tools for lower-level circuit optimization and synthesis~\cite{amy14polynomial,amy2013meet,nam2018automated}.
+Crucially, our methodology enables more effective use of abstractions when implementing libraries for quantum computing because it is able to remove the resulting overheads.
+Furthermore, previous work on high-level quantum program optimization~\cite{steiger2018projectq,haner2018software}, which adapted common subexpression elimination and constant-folding to the quantum domain, cannot handle the examples we present in Section~\ref{sec:examples}.
+Moreover, the verification of quantum programs has been addressed through the introduction of a quantum Hoare logic~\cite{Ying:2012:FLQ:2049706.2049708}.
+In contrast, our methodology uses the information that it gathers from pre- and postconditions of subroutines for optimization purposes.